-Last month, I reviewed Sandra Byrd’s newest historical fiction novel, A Lady in Disguise.
+Bestselling author Sandra Byrd has written everything from devotionals to historical fiction.
+Last month, I reviewed her novel, A Lady in Disguise.
 This week, I have the privilege of asking her several questions that have been burning in my heart.

 I have loved reading books set in England since I was a young teenager, and have enjoyed both Tudor and Victorian books since that time.
 So, it was with both pleasure and trepidation that I thought I’d turn my hand toward trying a few of my own!